Now You See Him, Now You Don't: Props

-Comics adaptations
+Comic adaptations

 A text piece with illustrations adapting the film appeared in Walt Disney Comics Digest #37 (Oct.
 1972) with a production still on the cover.
 The Walt Disney's Treasury of Classic Tales comic strip ran an adaptation written by Frank Reilly and drawn by John Uslher that appeared between April 2 and June 25, 1972.

 Reception

-The movie received a mixed reception.
+The film received a mixed reception.
 A negative review came from The New York Times, which accorded: "Now with all due respect to children's intuition and judgment, may we suggest that they now try the Real McCoy, if they haven't already.
 How about the original "The Invisible Man" on television?
 There's grand, serious fun, kids.
 Plus—square or not—something to think about".
-A positive review came from Arthur D. Murphy of Variety, who stated that "virtually all the key creative elements which early in 1970 made The Computer Wore Tennis Shoes a successful...
+A positive review came from Arthur D. Murphy of Variety, who wrote that "virtually all the key creative elements which early in 1970 made The Computer Wore Tennis Shoes a successful...
 Walt Disney feature have encored superbly in Now You See Him, Now You Don't".
 Gene Siskel of the Chicago Tribune gave the film three stars out of four and called it "one of the more clever entertainments for children designed by Disney Studios".
 Charles Champlin of the Los Angeles Times called it "a modest program picture with a notably professional cast and offering special effects which are workmanlike rather than inspired".